MissingNo.: Characteristics

 A player can encounter a MissingNo. in Pokémon Red and Blue by following a series of steps.
 First, the player watches an in-game tutorial for Pokémon capture in the game's Viridian City location.
-Second, the player uses a Pokémon with the "Fly" ability to instantly travel to the game's Cinnabar Island location.
-Finally, the player uses a Pokémon with the "Surf" ability to travel up and down the eastern shore of the island until a MissingNo. appears.
+Second, the player uses a Pokémon with the "Fly" move to instantly travel to the game's Cinnabar Island location.
+Finally, the player uses a Pokémon with the "Surf" move to travel up and down on the eastern shore of the island until a MissingNo. appears.

 These events manipulate the game's random encounter system to generate a Pokémon with an invalid identifier.
 Each area within the game assigns values to a data buffer to represent the Pokémon that can be encountered in that area.
 However, some areas—such as Cinnabar Island—do not overwrite the data in this buffer, so the data from the previous area is used instead.
 During the Viridian City in-game tutorial, the player character's name is temporarily overridden to read "OLD MAN", and the player character's actual name is temporarily copied to that same data buffer.
 If the player travels directly to Cinnabar Island after viewing this tutorial, the player character's name will be read as the Pokémon that can be randomly encountered in that area.
 Due to the player character's name not being intended to be read as this kind of data, the game can attempt to generate an encounter with a Pokémon with an invalid identifier, such as MissingNo.
 Fans have dubbed this method of encountering MissingNo. the "old man glitch".

 As with any wild Pokémon, players may flee from, fight, or capture MissingNo.
 After an encounter with MissingNo., the quantity of the sixth item in the player's inventory is increased by 128, and the game's Hall of Fame Pokémon gallery becomes glitched.
 Temporary graphical glitches may also occur, which can be removed by viewing the statistics page for another non-glitched Pokémon or resetting the console.

 A captured MissingNo. is functional as a Pokémon and appears in the games' Pokédex as number 000.
-The games classify it as a hybrid Bird/Normal-type Pokémon even though the category of Bird-type Pokémon was cut from the games before release.
-It commonly appears with a scrambled block-like form commonly described as a "backward L-shape", but depending on the player character's name, it can also appear as one of three ghost or fossil sprites not used by other Pokémon.
+The games classify it as a Bird- and Normal-type Pokémon even though the Bird-type was cut from the games before release.
+It commonly appears with a scrambled block-like form commonly described as a "backward L-shape", but depending on the player character's name, it can also appear as one of three ghost or fossilized skeleton sprites not used by other Pokémon.